 We have entered into offer letters or employment agreements with each of our Named Executive Officers, setting forth their respective base salary, bonus targets, and other employment benefits.
 Each Named Executive Officer's employment is on an "at-will" basis and can be terminated by us or the applicable officer at any time, for any reason and with or without notice, subject, where applicable, to the severance arrangements contained therein.
 In the event that Dr. Tolf's employment is terminated by us during its term, we are obligated, except in limited circumstances, to provide Dr. Tolf with six months' notice.
 If we terminate the employment of Dr. Hacksell, Mr. Aasen or Dr. Davis for reasons other than cause, we are obligated to pay that executive officer one year's salary and to continue other benefits the officer may be receiving at the time of termination for the one-year period following termination of employment.
-If we terminate Dr. Brann's employment for reasons other than cause, we are obligated to pay Dr. Brann two years' salary and to continue other benefits he may be receiving at the time of termination of employment.
+If we receiving at the time of termination for the two-year period following termination of employment.
 During the period of employment and for a period of up to two years thereafter, depending on the reason for leaving our employment, Dr. Brann is contractually prohibited from competing with us or soliciting our employees or clients.